Indoor Hockey

 Comparing Sprung Synthetic Courts vs Sprung Timber Courts for Indoor Hockey

 Commonly in the past, the usual go-to surface within a sports hall was solid timber.
 With advances in technology and material science the sports industry has seen a significant move towards premium engineered timber, or sprung systems finished in solid (non foam-backed) playing surfaces.
 We offer a full range of sports floor systems including premium engineered sports timber, sport linoleum, sport vinyl and seamless polyurethane (PU), therefore we have no bias to any one particular playing surface.
-What we have seen, however, is an ever increasing trend towards solid synthetic surfaces, installed onto our Athen or Flexi-Beam Plus sprung systems, especially in light of the latest ESFA requirements.
+What we have seen, however, is an ever increasing trend towards solid synthetic surfaces, installed onto our Komfort Plus or Flexi-Beam Plus sprung systems, especially in light of the latest ESFA requirements.

 Sports Performance and Synthetic Surfaces

 There is absolutely no compromise in sports performance between a sprung sports floor finished in timber playing surface, or a synthetic playing surface such as solid Sports Linoleum.
-Sprung systems such as our Athen or Flexi-Beam Plus, when finished with a solid synthetic playing surface, still incorporate all the performance benefits of timber in their sub-construction.
+Sprung systems such as our Komfort Plus or Flexi-Beam Plus, when finished with a solid synthetic playing surface, still incorporate all the performance benefits of timber in their sub-construction.
 It is also interesting to note that the majority of European countries install synthetic surfaces such as solid linoleum or vinyl onto a sprung wooden undercarriage in most of their multi-use, community sports facilities.
 Find out more about timber vs synthetic surfaces.

 If you watch top level sporting events including the Olympics you will find most s ports are played on a sprung synthetic surface – the exception is Basketball where in Elite Basketball Arenas a timber finish is required to meet FIBA 1 playing standards.
 DYNAMIK work very closely with NGBs and have installed both timber and synthetic surfaces within their sporting arenas.